 The Rental Assistance Demonstration (RAD) allows proven financing tools to be applied to at-risk public and assisted housing and has two components:

-- 2nd Component - Allows Rent Supplement (Rent Supp), Rental Assistance Payment (RAP), and Mod Rehab properties to convert tenant-based vouchers issued upon contract expiration or termination to project-based vouchers.
+2nd Component - Allows Rent Supplement (Rent Supp), Rental Assistance Payment (RAP), and Mod Rehab properties to convert tenant-based vouchers issued upon contract expiration or termination to project-based assistance.

 RAD is a central part of the Department's rental housing preservation strategy, which works to preserve the nation's stock of deeply affordable rental housing, promote efficiency within and among HUD programs, and build strong, stable communities.

 December 11, 2014: RAD Case Studies - Find out how Public Housing Agencies and owners of HUD-assisted properties are utilizing RAD to preserve access to long-term affordable housing.
 Click on the slideshow links to learn more about innovative RAD conversions in Southern Nevada and Franklin, Virginia.
 All case studies released to date are available here.
 Come back next month to read more!

 December 1, 2014: Read the November RAD Newsletter here!
 Click here for last month’s newsletter